-The Lady Palm Tree, scientific name Rhapis excelsa, is very popular indoor and outdoor palm because of its easy maintenance and cold hardiness which makes it a great choice for landscape in USDA zones 8b-11.
+The Lady Palm Tree, scientifically named Rhapis excelsa, is a highly favored choice for both indoor and outdoor settings due to its easy maintenance and impressive cold-hardiness, making it an excellent addition to landscapes in USDA zones 8b-11.

-Lady Palms adapt to a wide range of climates, soils, and environments.
-It will happily live under low light conditions or bright filtered light.
-This palm can be grown in states like Alabama, Arizona, Arkansas, California, Georgia, Louisiana, Mississippi, Nevada, Oregon and Texas.
+Lady Palms display remarkable adaptability, thriving in diverse climates, soils, and environments.
+They can thrive in low light conditions or bright filtered light, making them suitable for cultivation in states such as Alabama, Arizona, Arkansas, California, Georgia, Louisiana, Mississippi, Nevada, Oregon, and Texas.

 Quick Facts: